Our Roots

 Over the years, Aaron has grown and learned alongside Hortus.
 His key to success now is to surround himself with people whose strengths are his own weaknesses.
 His pride in the company is exceeded only by his pride in his family.
 Thoughts of his wife and two daughters get him out of bed each morning (even though admittedly, dreaming about the future of Hortus often keeps him out of bed at night).

 Aaron’s name is often paired with words like “dreamer” and “visionary”.
 Hortus is certainly the sum of all its parts, but the truth is (as much as he hates to admit it), without Aaron we never would have found each other, or had the opportunity to build such a powerful legacy together.
 Hortus could have existed without Aaron, but it would probably be a pretty average, boring company.
 And none of us would want to work there.
-And that’s why his bio is on the website.

 The Hortus Haka